pulp/pulp-docs/staging_docs/sections/admin/index.md

     ---

-    Start developing your service or application by levaraging our powerfull deployment setups.
+    Start developing your service or application by levaraging our powerful deployment setups.

 - **Engage**